xinh03/UniDTI/README.md

 ## 🧾 Reference
 - Ertl, P. An algorithm to identify functional groups in organic molecules.
 J Cheminform 9, 36 (2017)
 - Gonzalo C. EFGs:A Complete and Accurate Implementation of Ertl’s Functional Group Detection Algorithm in RDKit.
 J.Chem.
 Inf.Model.
 65, 1061−1066 (2025)
+- Lv, T. M2N: A Progressive Macro-to-Micro 3D Modeling Scheme for Unveiling Drug-Target Affinity.
+Proceedings of the AAAI Conference on Artificial Intelligence 39 (1), 586–594 (2025)
-- Lihong P. BINDTI: A Bi-Directional Intention Network for Drug-Target Interaction Identification Based on Attention Mechanisms.
-IEEE JOURNAL OF BIOMEDICAL AND HEALTH INFORMATICS, VOL. 29, NO. 3, MARCH 2025
+- Peng, L. BINDTI: A Bi-Directional Intention Network for Drug-Target Interaction Identification Based on Attention Mechanisms.
+IEEE Journal of Biomedical and Health Informatics 29 (3), 1602–1612 (2025)